-41. General points.
+43. General points.

-- a) The Owner will ensure that all reasonable practical steps are taken to ensure the general health, safety and welfare of all children, staff and visitors to Saplings. - b) Children will be supervised at all times by an appropriate adult. - c) The child to carer ratio will be a maximum of 8:1 for Key Stage 1 children.
-This may increase to 10:1 on rare occasions and when it is absolutely necessary. - d) Any faults relating to infrastructure and equipment will be reported to the relevant authority by the Owner.
-Any risks arising from such faults will be managed appropriately. - e) Risk assessments will be reviewed annually, and as and when required. - f) Children are encouraged to play outside, even in inclement weather, unless to do so would impact on their health and safety. - g) Children are expected to conform to indoor and outdoor rules of play. - h) In order to prevent distraction, Saplings' staff are not permitted to have personal mobile phones on their person whilst in session unless authorised to do so by the Manager. - i) First aid will ONLY be administered by a qualified member of staff. - j) Jewellery that may cause or aggravate an injury must not to be worn by staff or children. - k) Smoking is not permitted in or near the Setting.
+- a) The owner will ensure that all reasonable practical steps are taken to ensure the general health, safety and welfare of all children, staff and visitors to Saplings. - b) Children will be supervised at all times by an appropriate adult. - c) Staff members will communicate the names of those children that are transiting between locations within the school. - d) The child to carer ratio will be a maximum of 8:1 for Key Stage 1 children.
+This may increase to 10:1 on rare occasions and when it is absolutely necessary. - e) Any faults relating to infrastructure and equipment will be reported to the site manager by the Manager.
+Any risks arising from such faults will be managed appropriately. - f) Risk assessments will be reviewed annually, and as and when required. - g) Children are encouraged to play outside, even in inclement weather, unless to do so would impact on their health and safety. - h) Children are expected to conform to indoor and outdoor rules of play. - i) In order to prevent distraction, Saplings' staff are not permitted to have personal mobile phones on their person whilst in session unless authorised to do so by the Manager. - j) Children will not be allowed to use or access their personal phone during session time. - k) First aid will ONLY be administered by a qualified member of staff. - l) Jewellery that may cause or aggravate an injury must not be worn by staff or children. - m) Smoking is not permitted in or near the Setting. - n) Children are encouraged not to bring in their own toys.
+Saplings does not accept responsibility for loss or damage to personal items that have been brought in from home. - o) Bodily fluids will be cleared up instantly.
+Staff will wear gloves and an apron where required.
+Contaminated material will be double bagged and disposed of appropriately. - p) Toys and resources are cleaned periodically with anti-bac spray or wipes.

-42. Food Safety
+44. Food Safety

-- a) Aprons will be worn when preparing food. - b) Gloves will be worn for cleaning crockery and cutlery. - c) Cleaning materials will be kept out of reach of children and put away after use. - d) Food preparation surfaces will be washed down before and after preparing food with a 99.9% anti-bacterial product. - e) Children and staff will wash their hands before handling or consuming food. - f) All used dish and tea cloths will be placed in the 'dirty cloths reciprocal' at the end of each day. - g) Fresh, clean cloths will be used each day. - h) Paper towels will be readily available for cleaning surfaces.
+- a) Aprons will be worn when preparing food. - b) Gloves will be worn for cleaning crockery and cutlery. - c) Cleaning materials will be kept out of reach of children and put away after use. - d) Food preparation surfaces will be washed down before and after preparing food with a 99.9% antibacterial product.

+- e) Children and staff will wash their hands before handling or consuming food. - f) All used dish and tea cloths will be placed in the 'dirty cloths reciprocal' at the end of each day. - g) Fresh, clean cloths will be used each day. - h) Paper towels will be readily available for cleaning surfaces. - i) Staff are trained in Food Hygiene procedures.